-The Irish uncial alphabet originated in medieval manuscripts as a variant of the Latin alphabet.
+The Gaelic script originated in medieval manuscripts as a variant of the Latin alphabet.
 The first Gaelic typeface was designed in 1571 for a catechism commissioned by Elizabeth I, Aibidil Gaoidheilge & Caiticiosma by Seán Ó Cearnaigh, and this style of typeface was used for printing Irish until mid-20th century.

-An Cló Gaelach (Gaelic type) is another name for the Irish uncial alphabet, which is now used mainly as a decorative script on road signs, street names, shop signs and elsewhere in Ireland.
-It is also used as a decorative script in Scotland, Wales, Cornwall, and the Isle of Man, and Gaelic typefaces tend to include the letters and diacritics need to write the other Celtic languages.
+The Gaelic script is known as An Cló Gaelach (Gaelic type) in Irish.
+It is also known as Irish character, Irish type, Gaelic type, Celtic script or the Uncial alphabet.
+It is now used mainly as a decorative script on road signs, street names, shop signs and elsewhere in Ireland.
+It is also used as a decorative script in Scotland, Wales, Cornwall, and the Isle of Man.
+Gaelic typefaces tend to include the letters and diacritics needed to write the other Celtic languages, and English.

 Saolaítear na daoine uile saor agus coṁionann ina ndínit agus ina gcearta.
 Tá bua an réasúin agus an ċoinsiasa acu agus dlíd iad féin d'iompar de ṁeon bráiṫreaċais i leiṫ a ċéile.